top of page

 Hild, however, died 16 years later, so in 1867 Miklos Ybl took over the basilica project (most well-known for designing the magnificent Opera House in Budapest).

-1867 was the year when the Hungarians and Austrians could find a political solution, the called Austro-Hungarian Compromise, which would more or less suit suppressed Hungarians too: it was the start of dualism when Hungary was no longer subject to the Austrian Empire, although the Austrian Emperor-King remained the unified commander-in-chief.
+1867 was the year when the Hungarians and Austrians could find a political solution, the Austro-Hungarian Compromise, which would more or less suit the suppressed Hungarians too: it was the start of dualism when Hungary was no longer subject to the Austrian Empire, although the Austrian Emperor-King remained the unified commander-in-chief.

 The dome in the Basilica

-One day the dome collapsed.
+One day, the dome collapsed.
 So Ybl had even more scope and reason to make changes in the original design.

 Works continued for several years, but Ybl grew too old to see his project finished.

-When he died in 1891 a third architect took over the project (Jozsef Kauser) who followed Ybl’s design and the basilica was finally completed in 1905, 54 years after the founding stone was laid.
+When he died in 1891, a third architect took over the project (Jozsef Kauser), who followed Ybl’s design, and the basilica was finally completed in 1905, 54 years after the founding stone was laid.

 bottom of page